Western Sydney Wanderers FC (women)

 Western Sydney Wanderers Football Club is an Australian women's football club based in the western region of Sydney, New South Wales, Australia.
-Founded in 2012, it is the affiliated women's team of the A-League team Western Sydney Wanderers.
-The team currently competes in the A-League Women, the top tier of women's football in Australia.
+Founded in 2012, it is the affiliated women's team of the A-League Men team Western Sydney Wanderers.
+The team currently competes in the A-League Women, the top tier of women's soccer in Australia.

 History

-The announcement of the creation of Western Sydney Wanderers FC on 4 April 2012 by the then FFA CEO Ben Buckley was soon followed by the announcement of an associated women's team which would compete in the W-League.
-On 5 July 2012, Stephen Roche was announced the inaugural head coach for the team.
-On 17 July 2014, Norm Boardman was appointed head coach for the team.
-On 20 May 2016, Richard Byrne was appointed head coach, with Leah Blayney appointed assistant coach and Davide Del Giovine goalkeeping coach.
-In October 2017, former Western Sydney Wanderers player Catherine Cannuli and Ryan Doidge joined Byrne as his assistant coaches.
+On 4 April 2012, the creation of Western Sydney Wanderers FC was announced by then CEO of Football Federation Australia Ben Buckley.
+It was also announced soon after that an associated women's team would compete in the W-League.
+On 5 July 2012, Stephen Roche was announced as the inaugural head coach for the team.
+On 17 July 2014, Norm Boardman was appointed as head coach for the team.
+On 20 May 2016, Richard Byrne was appointed as head coach, with Leah Blayney appointed as assistant coach and Davide Del Giovine as goalkeeping coach.
+On October 2017, former Western Sydney Wanderers player Catherine Cannuli and Ryan Doidge joined Byrne as his assistant coaches.

-The Wanderers made finals for the first time in 2019/20.
-They finished fourth after the Home & Away season.

-Led by youngster Courtney Nevin, a local product, Matilda midfielder Ella Mastrantonio and foreign stars Denise O'Sullivan, Lynn Williams and Dolan Medallist Kristen Hamilton, the Wander Women had an impressive season.
+The Wanderers reached the finals of the A-League Women for the first time in the 2019–20 season, finishing fourth.
+They were led by youngster Courtney Nevin, Matilda's midfielder Ella Mastrantonio and foreign stars Denise O'Sullivan, Lynn Biyendolo and Julie Dolan medallist Kristen Hamilton.

-The Wanderers had an active supporter group called ‘The West End’ who attended a few games during the 2019/20 season.